Cranberry Orange Muffins

 - Frozen – Do not thaw.
 Add the frozen cranberries into the batter as if you were using fresh cranberries and bake for a few minutes longer until a toothpick inserted into the center comes out clean.

 - Dried – Soak the dried cranberries in hot water for 10 minutes to soften.
 Pat them dry with a paper towel and add to the batter as instructed.
 Please note that the taste and texture of dried cranberries are not the same as fresh.
-They are a bit sweeter and a bit chewy.
+They are sweeter and chewy like raisins.

 How to store cranberry orange muffins: